 Figure 2.
-St Roch, by Master of the Die (Italian, active 1530-1560) after Raffaello Sanzio, called Raphael (Italian, 1483-1520)
+St Roch, c 1532, by Master of the Die (Italian, active c 1530-1560) after Raffaello Sanzio, called Raphael (Italian, 1483-1520).
+The Art Institute of Chicago®.
+This information, which is available on the object page for each work, is also made available under Creative Commons Zero (CCO).

-Chicago, Illinois: Art Institute of Chicago, 1935.123.
+The Art Institute of Chicago, gift of Bernard F. Rogers, Sr.

-In response to another outbreak of plague in Venice in 1478, the Scuola Grande di San Rocco, a confraternity through which non-noble citizens could involve themselves in city governance, was established.
-Members committed themselves to following the charitable example set by San Rocco to serve the poor and sick people throughout the city and help eradicate the plague.
+In response to another outbreak of plague in Venice in 1478, the Scuola Grande di San Rocco, a confraternity through which non-noble citizens could involve themselves in city governance, was established.4 Members committed themselves to following the charitable example set by San Rocco to serve the poor and sick people throughout the city5 and help eradicate the plague.
 The following century, the Scuola commissioned a narrative cycle of paintings by Jacopo Tintoretto depicting the life of St Roch, which remain in their original location in the Chiesa di San Rocco (Church of St Roch).
 In St Roch Ministering to Plague Victims (see Figure 3), Tintoretto represented the saint in contemporary Venice, aboard a lazaretto, a ship on which plague sufferers were quarantined.
 The artist vividly conveyed the agony caused by the disease through the hordes of sufferers who wince and clutch at their plague-stricken bodies.